by Chris Woodford. Last updated: March 16, 2015.

 Because fuel cells are at least twice as efficient as internal

-electric cars in the future.
-Fuel
+electric cars in the future,

-cells are already used to generate power inside unmanned space probes
+efficient and more practical.
+Fuel cells are already used to generate power inside unmanned space probes

 Inside a fuel cell